World leaders welcome US President Joe Biden's inauguration | DW | 21.01.2021

 Leaders of the United Kingdom, Spain, Denmark and Italy also welcomed Biden's administration.

-The European Commission expressed appraisal of Biden's decision for the U.S. to rejoin the Paris climate accord.
+The European Commission expressed approval of Biden's decision for the US to rejoin the 2015 Paris climate accord.
 "We are ready to fight climate change together again," the commission said in a statement on Twitter.

-French President Emmanuel Macron welcomed the decision.
-"Welcome back to the Paris agreement," he said on Twitter.
+French President Emmanuel Macron also welcomed the decision.
+"Welcome back to the Paris Agreement," he said on Twitter.

-Canadian Prime Minister Justin Trudeau also sent his well wishes to the Biden-Harris administration, saying that they would work to fight climate change and curb the COVID-19 pandemic.
+Canadian Prime Minister Justin Trudeau also sent his well wishes to the Biden-Harris administration, saying they would work together to fight climate change and curb the COVID-19 pandemic.

-Iranian President Hassan Rouhani said the ball was in the US court when it came to the 2015 nuclear deal and lift sanctions on Iran.
+Iranian President Hassan Rouhani said it was now up to Washington to review the terms of the 2015 nuclear deal and lift sanctions on his country.

 "If Washington returns to Iran's 2015 nuclear deal, we will also fully respect our commitments under the pact," Rouhani said in a televised cabinet meeting.